-The delay in the germination of water-soaked seeds treated with 0.2 mM, 0.4 mM, 0.8 mM and 1 mM of methyl jasmonate was reflected in reduced seedling height after 14 days (F3,20 = 27.34, p < 0.001; Fig 1b).
-Seedlings emerging from seeds treated with 0.2 mM and 0.4 mM methyl jasmonate showed the least amount of growth reduction (~12-15%) when compared to water treated seeds, so we used 0.2 mM MeJA treated corn seeds to perform our subsequent bioassays.
-There was no difference in seedling growth using the conventional seed treatment method (Fig 1d).
+The delay in the germination of water-soaked seeds treated with 0.2 mM, 0.4 mM, 0.8 mM and 1 mM of MeJA was reflected in reduced seedling height at day 14 (F3,20 = 27.34, p < 0.001; Fig. 1b).
+Seedlings emerging from seeds treated with 0.2 mM and 0.4 mM MeJA showed the least amount of growth reduction (~12-15%) when compared to water treated seeds, so we used 0.2 mM MeJA treated corn seeds to perform our subsequent bioassays.
+There was no difference in seedling growth using the conventional seed treatment method (Fig. 1d).

 Methyl jasmonate treated seeds were less preferred by adult flies:

-When given the choice to oviposit between water-treated and MeJA-treated corn seeds in two choice oviposition assays, the adult flies of seed corn maggots laid ~60% less eggs on 0.2 mM MeJA treated seeds compared to water-soaked seeds (F1,14 = 14.64, p < 0.001; Fig 2a).
-We also performed this two-choice oviposition assay in the field setting where MeJA treated seeds had ~20% lower oviposition by adult flies compared to water-soaked seeds (F1,18 = 12.046, p = 0.0027; Fig 2b).
-Similarly, in a two-choice assay using conventional seed treatment, we found that seeds that were treated with 0.2 mM or 0.4 mM levels of MeJA had ~20% fewer eggs deposited on them compared to mock-treated seeds (Fig 2 c,d).
-When the adult flies were exposed to either water-treated or MeJA-treated seeds in a no-choice assay in the lab, the average number of eggs laid on methyl jasmonate-treated seeds was half compared to water-treated seeds (χ2 = 90.5, df = 1, P < 0.001; Fig. 3a).
+When given the choice to oviposit between water-treated and MeJA-treated corn seeds in two-choice oviposition assays, the adults flies laid ~60% fewer eggs on 0.2 mM MeJA treated seeds compared to water-soaked seeds (F1,14 = 14.64, p < 0.001; Fig. 2a).
+We also performed this two-choice oviposition assay in the field where MeJA treated seeds had ~20% lower oviposition by adult flies compared to water-soaked seeds (F1,18 = 12.046, p = 0.0027; Fig. 2b).
+Similarly, in a two-choice assay using conventional seed treatment, we found that seeds that were treated with 0.2 mM or 0.4 mM levels of MeJA had ~20% fewer eggs deposited on them compared to water treated seeds (Fig. 2 c and d).
+When the adult flies were exposed to either water-treated or MeJA treated seeds in a no-choice assay in the lab, the average number of eggs laid on MeJA treated seeds was lower compared to water-treated seeds (χ2 = 90.5, p < 0.001; Fig. 3a).

-In our germination and growth bioassay, the water-soaked seeds germinated marginally faster than 0.2 mM MeJA soaked seeds and thus, adding the possibility that earlier emergence may somehow interfere with oviposition preference by the adult flies in water-soaked seeds.
+In our germination and growth bioassay, the water-soaked seeds germinated marginally faster than 0.2 mM MeJA soaked seeds, thus adding the possibility that earlier emergence may somehow interfere with oviposition preference by the adult flies in water-soaked seeds.
 Therefore, we also performed oviposition preference bioassays that were matched for developmental stage for these two treatments.
-In stage-matched seeds, we did not find increased oviposition on control seeds, instead we found increased oviposition on the MeJA treated seeds (Fig 3b), indicating that the increased oviposition on the control seeds is not due to a longer window of availability for oviposition caused by differences in germination rate.
+In stage-matched seeds, we did not find increased oviposition on control seeds.
+Instead, we found increased oviposition on the MeJA treated seeds (Fig. 3b), indicating that the increased oviposition on the control seeds is not due to a longer window of availability for oviposition caused by differences in germination rate.

 Performance of seed corn maggot larvae was lower in methyl jasmonate treated seeds compared to water treated seeds: